Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: Abstract

 \section{Abstract}

-The motion of water parcels in the ocean is thought to be preferentially along neutral planes defined by climatological potential temperature and salinity fields.
-This gives rise to a conceptual model of ocean transport in which parcel trajectories are everywhere neutral, that is, tangent to the neutral planes.
+\ch{Transport and mixing of tracers} in the ocean is thought to be preferentially along neutral planes defined by \ch{the} potential temperature and salinity fields.
+This gives rise to a conceptual model of ocean transport in which \ch{water} parcel trajectories are everywhere neutral, that is, tangent to the neutral planes.
 Because the distribution of neutral planes is not integrable, neutral transport, while locally two dimensional, is globally three dimensional.
 We describe this form of transport, building on its connection with contact and sub-Riemannian geometry.

 We discuss a Lie-bracket interpretation of local dianeutral transport, the quantitative meaning of helicity and the implications of the accessibility theorem.
 We compute sub-Riemnanian geodesics for climatological neutral planes and put forward the use of the associated Carnot--Carath\'eodory distance as a diagnostic of the strong anisotropy of neutral transport.